la-mk/lamk/README.md

 ## Setup

-TODO: Describe the DevEnv setup, tools, and the entire deployment pipeline.

 ### Installing and updating packages
 Until we find a better way, currently if you wish to install a new dependency, or update an existing one, you need to do the following:
 - Run `docker exec <container-name> sh -c "npm install <package-name>"`